KleeGroup-BaseCamp/klee-office/README.md

 When you login with ``dev@local-map.dev.klee.lan.net``, your user directory is ``/home/dev/``.
 Our project ``local-map`` is here.

-``tree foldername`` can help you have a global view of project's struction
+``tree foldername`` can help you have a global view of project's structure.

 ##Move local file to server